stallman-j/ekonomR/vignettes/vignettes.md

 This is the list of vignettes that are coming up soon!
 See [the ekonomR documentation](https://stallman-j.github.io/ekonomR/documentation/documentation/) to get started.

-# Data Downloading Vignettes
+# Downloading Vignettes

 To add: downloading data with `httr` and `rvest`
 To add: downloading data without password protection To add: downloading data through a python API with `reticulate`

-# Data Cleaning Vignettes
+# Cleaning Vignettes

 To add: Cleaning examples 1, 2 and 3
 To add: Merging